danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-On this account, we might infer that if we were truly open, we would know a sun and an earth.
-But because we are truly closed, or again enclosed in openness, we only know an eye that sees a sun, a hand that feels an earth.
-The world is never a reality apart, but always my representation, or again a matter of seeming rather than being.
+In light of this passage, we might infer if I knew a sun and an earth, then I would be truly open.
+But because I am truly closed, or again enclosed in openness, I only know an eye that sees a sun, a hand that feels an earth.
+The world is always my representation, never a reality apart; or again, a matter of seeming rather than being.
 Yet to recognize this, on Schopenhauer's account, is the dawning of philosophical discernment.
-In other words, there is enough openness even when enclosed, or enough substance in seeming, to make knowledge possible, and indeed to make it philosophical.
+In other words, there is enough openness even when enclosed, enough substance in seeming, to make knowledge possible; and the knowledge possible is philosophical.

-And we can generalize on Schopenhauer's claim.
+And we can generalize on Schopenhauer's account.
 For if we were truly open, we might infer, then there would be no seeming, only being.
-We would see things always as they are, never as they seem.
+We would see things always as they are.
 But this, we could say, is how a god sees, not how *we* see.
-In our case, the human case, the case of a self enclosed, then, in openness, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
+In our case, the human case, the case of an openness enclosed in selfhood, there is no way to see things as they are, except through how they seem.
 To call the world my representation is one way of recognizing this.
 But philosophical discernment has other ways, and other words besides "representation".
 Such as "perception", "impression", "image", "idea".
-Or in another direction: "opinion", "claim", "account".
+Or in another direction:
+"opinion", "claim", "account".
+Every such word can be heard, or read, or said, as a kind of proof that there is no way for us to know what is *not* us, what is *other* than us, except in relation to us.
+Or again no way to know how things are, except through how they seem.
+Yet to know this is still to know; and philosophical discernment has tread more than one path to knowledge in this sense, in more than one mood, with more than one answer to the question Can we reach how things are through how they seem?  are the way things seem the way they are? *are* things how they seem? how things seem, how they are. and in a kind of family quarrel over whether the way things seem *is* the way they are.
+But every such path The self-knowledge of Socratic ignorance.
+The self-certainty of Cartesian doubt. ?
+The transcendental self of Kantian critique?
+Or the absolute self of Hegelian dialectic?

+philosophical discernment has more than one path to such knowledge.

+knowledge, , in anything we see or say of the world, in which No such word can stand alone, as if it named something in the world; yet reflects a self-recognition: there is no way to see things apart from us, except in relation to us.

 Every such word points at once to the world and to the self